Five Families: Original and current Five Families bosses

 In 1963, Joseph Valachi publicly disclosed the existence of New York City's Five Families at the Valachi hearings.
-According to Valachi, the original bosses of the Five Families were Charles Luciano, Tommaso Gagliano, Joseph Profaci, Salvatore Maranzano and Vincent Mangano.
+According to Valachi, the original bosses of the Five Families were Charles Luciano, Tommaso Gagliano, Joseph Profaci, Salvatore Maranzano, and Vincent Mangano.
 At the time of his testimony in 1963, Valachi revealed that the current bosses of the Five Families were Tommy Lucchese, Vito Genovese, Joseph Colombo, Carlo Gambino, and Joe Bonanno.
 These have since been the names most commonly used to refer to the New York Five Families, despite years of overturn and changing bosses in each.

 Territories

-The crime families historically operated throughout the New York Metropolitan area, but mainly within New York City.
-In the state of New York, the gangs have increased their criminal rackets on Long Island (Nassau and Suffolk) and the counties of Westchester, Rockland, and Albany.
+The crime families historically operated throughout the New York metropolitan area, but mainly within New York City.
+In the state of New York, the gangs have increased their criminal rackets on Long Island, including both Nassau and Suffolk counties, and the counties of Westchester, Rockland, and Albany.
 They also maintain a strong presence in the state of New Jersey.
 The Five Families are also active in South Florida, Connecticut, Las Vegas, and Massachusetts.